Trader Joe’s recall: Black bean tamales may contain undeclared milk

 - Texas

 There have been no injuries reported to date, Trader Joe’s said.
-All potentially affected products have been removed from the shelves.
+All potentially affect everyone products have been removed from the shelves.

 For more information or assistance, you can call Trader Joe’s at (626) 599-3817 from 6 a.m. to 6 p.m.
 PT Mondays through Fridays.
 Alternatively, customers can also call Texas Tamale Company at (800) T-TAMALE from 9 a.m. to 5 p.m.
 CST Mondays through Fridays.